Developmental milestones for your 7-month-old baby: here’s what to expect as a parent.

 Your baby is changing and growing on a monthly if not daily basis.
 That’s why it’s important to accompany them during their learning journey and enjoy every unique stage before it’s too late!

-Remember that each child progresses at a different rate, so it is possible that your baby achieves what we mention here before or after this age.
+Remember that each child progresses at a different rate, so it’s possible your child will not reach or will have already reached what we outline below.

 1. Physical area

-By 7 months, your baby may improve their hand coordination.
-In fact, you might notice that they begin to grab different objects using their palm and all of their fingers, including the thumb.
-Likewise, your little one could voluntarily start dropping things.
+At 7 months, your baby is still working on hand coordination.
+They might be able to grab different objects using their palm and all of their fingers, including their thumb.

-Another milestone that a 7-month-old baby could reach is starting to drag themselves or roll with the intention of moving from one place to another.
-Also, they will remain seated without support and will even begin to go from lying down to sitting up by pushing themselves with their hands to get up.
+Another milestone that a 7-month-old baby could reach is beginning to drag themselves around or roll with the intention of moving from one place to another.
+Your child might also be able to remain seated without support or go from lying down to sitting up by pushing themselves with their hands.

 To accompany your baby during this stage, place some objects or toys that they like around them.
 This will encourage them to move to reach them and will allow them to move forward so they can learn to crawl in the months to come.